tom-howard/ros2/docs/amr/lab1.md

 ### Publishers and Subscribers: A *ROS Communication Method*

 ROS Topics are key to making things happen on a robot.
 Nodes can publish (*write*) and/or subscribe to (*read*) ROS Topics in order to share data around the ROS network.
 We have to use standardised data structures in ROS in order for this to all work.
-Different topics use different data structures, and there are a lot of different types of data structure available for us to use (we can even define our own, but this is beyond the scope if this lab session).
+Different topics use different data structures, and there are a lot of different data structure *types* available for us to use (we can even define our own, but this is beyond the scope if this lab session).
 Let's have a look at Topics and their data structures in a bit more detail now...

 #### :material-pen: Exercise 4: Exploring ROS Topics and Interfaces {#ex4}